(God Must Have Spent) A Little More Time on You

 "(God Must Have Spent) A Little More Time on You" is a song by American boy band NSYNC.
-It was released as the third single from their self-titled debut album in the U.S. While some of the previous singles were released in Europe, this one was not, and subsequently only charted in Australia and the U.S., reaching number 46 and number 8 respectively.
+It was released as the third single from their self-titled debut album in the U.S. While some of the previous singles were released in Europe, this one was not, and subsequently only charted in Australia and the US, reaching number 46 and number eight respectively.
 The single included a live version of Christopher Cross song "Sailing", as well as a limited edition postcard.
 Some versions of the single included the track's video.
 The radio version of this song was featured on both their first and third compilation albums: Greatest Hits (2005) and The Essential *NSYNC (2014).